Waleed Abulkhair: Detention and trial

 On 22 April 2014, one week after his arrest, his wife said that he was under "torture for political purposes".

-On 4 February 2015, authorities transferred him for the sixth time of his imprisonment to former Ha'ir prison.
+On 4 February 2015, the authorities transferred Abulkhair for the sixth time of his imprisonment to former Ha'ir prison.

-Amnesty International demanded the release of Waleed “immediately and unconditionally, because it is a prisoner of conscience detained solely for peacefully exercising his right to freedom of expression”.
-Human Rights Watch called for his release “immediately and to drop the charges against him”.
+Amnesty International demanded his release "immediately and unconditionally, because it is a prisoner of conscience detained solely for peacefully exercising his right to freedom of expression".
+Human Rights Watch called for his release "immediately and to drop the charges against him".
 Front Line Defenders commented that the detention is unfair for he has practiced his legitimate and peaceful work in the field of human rights only.
 Reporters Without Borders has condemned the arrest, saying that this trial that it is not only a tragic farce orchestrated by the Saudi authorities to crack down on all opposition voices.
-After the arrest of Waleed, tens of young people in Saudi Arabia and the gulf countries wrote messages of solidarity with him.
-On May 15, Amnesty International published an article by Waleed which he wrote to be published after for his arrest.
-Waleed refused to recognize the legitimacy of the specialized security and plead before the court, for refusing to “crimes of terrorism and its financing law,” which he was prosecuted according to it.
+After the arrest of Abulkhair, tens of young people in Saudi Arabia and the gulf countries wrote messages of solidarity with him.
+On 15 May, Amnesty International published an article by Abulkhair that he wrote to be published after his arrest.
+He refused to recognize the legitimacy of the specialized security and plead before the court, for refusing to "crimes of terrorism and its financing law", which he was prosecuted according to it.

 Judgment

-On 7 July 2014, Abulkhair was sentenced to 15 years imprisonment (10 years executed and five suspended), followed by 15 years of ban on travel.
-The Specialized Criminal Court in Jeddah found him guilty of "undermining the regime and officials", "inciting public opinion" and "insulting the judiciary."
+On 7 July 2014, Abulkhair was sentenced to 15 years' imprisonment (10 years executed and five suspended), followed by a 15-year ban on travel.
+The Specialized Criminal Court in Jeddah found him guilty of "undermining the regime and officials", "inciting public opinion" and "insulting the judiciary".
 In addition, Abulkhair was fined 200,000 riyals (£31,110).

-On 12 January 2015 the case returned from the Court of Appeal, after the judge requested increasing the previous judgment because AbuAlkhair refused to apologize.
+On 12 January 2015, the case returned from the Court of Appeal, after the judge requested increasing the previous judgment because AbuAlkhair refused to apologize.
 Thus, the judgment was tightened to 15-year executed.
 Abulkhair prayed for God's victory and insisted not to recognize the court and the legitimacy of the SCC.

-On 12 February 2015, a known activist “Mujtahid” published part of the judgment document via his account in Twitter which Waleed Abulkhair refused to take a copy of it.
+On 12 February 2015, a known activist "Mujtahid" published part of the judgment document via his account in Twitter, which Waleed Abulkhair refused to take a copy of.